6th Battalion, Royal Scots: 2/6th Royal Scots

 The 2/6th Battalion was finally formed at Edinburgh in March 1915.
 It moved to Peebles in May, and in November was attached to 195th Bde in 65th (2nd Lowland) Division at Cambuslang.
 That month the infantry battalions in the 64th (2nd Highland) and 65th (2nd Lowland) Divisions were reorganised and numbered sequentially, the 2/4th, 2/5th and 2/6th Royal Scots temporarily combining as No 19 Battalion; by May 1916 they had reverted to their previous regimental designations, but 2/6th remained merged with 2/4th.

 3/6th Royal Scots

-The 3/6th Battalion was formed in 1915 as a training unit.
+The 3/6th Battalion was formed in May 1915 as a training unit.
 In April 1916 it was redesignated 6th Reserve Bn, Royal Scots, but in September it was merged into the 4th Reserve Bn at Catterick Garrison.

 6th Scottish Provisional Battalion

 In 1915 the Home Service men of the 4th, 5th and 6th Royal Scots were combined into 6th Scottish Provisional Battalion, which joined the Lothian Brigade (redesignated the Scottish Provisional Brigade and later 1st Provisional Brigade) on 22 May.
 In April 1916 the 1st Provisional Bde moved from Scotland to Kent to take over coastal defence duties.
 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit, and the remaining provisional battalions were reorganised, but the 6th Provisional Bn had already been disbanded and its men dispersed.